frutti93/nix-podman-stacks/README.md

 ## Prerequisites

 - [Nix Installation](https://nixos.org/)
-- `net.ipv4.ip_unprivileged_port_start=0` or any other way of allowing non-root processes to bind to ports < 1024
+- `net.ipv4.ip_unprivileged_port_start=0` or any other way of allowing non-root processes to bind to ports below 1024

 ## Example

-If you already have an existing flake setup, add `nix-podman-stacks.url = github:Tarow/nix-podman-stacks` as an input and add `nix-podman-stacks.hmModules.all` to your Home Manager modules.
-Then enable any stacks as shown below.
+If you already have an existing flake setup, add this projects flake as an input and include the flake output `hmModules.all` in your Home Manager modules.

+---

 If you don't use Nix yet, you can use the projects template to get started: